logsem/melocoton/README.md

   + `RegisterRoot` is `registerroot_correct` in `interop/wp_prims/registerroot.v`
   + `ExecCallback` is `callback_correct` in `interop/wp_simulation.v`

+Section 4.2:
-- The definition of the GC resource appears in `interop/gctoken.v`
+- The definition of the GC resource is in `interop/gctoken.v`

 Section 4.3: